- Limited Edition Box Sets

 Steve Marlowe and Jonathan Horwich, who mastered our Dial boxed set, have performed miracles.
 The music plays cleanly with a new depth and balance that defies belief for material recorded in the late ‘40s

 PLEASE NOTE THIS SET IS ON BACKORDER.
 YOU MUST ORDER BY SUNDAY JANUARY 27TH AND WE WILL BE PLACING A REORDER OF THE SET.
-WE EXPECT TO SHIP ALL PREORDERS AT END OF YEAR.
+WE EXPECT TO SHIP ALL PREORDERS AT END OF FEBRUARY.
 CREDIT CARD WILL NOT BE CHARGED UNTIL SET IS READY TO SHIP

 Limited Edition: 5,000 copies

 We've spared no expense to bring these recordings back to life.